 Two Novel Anti-Cancer Agents”

-Jodi is currently a Senior Research Scientist in the Center for Drug Discovery at Northeastern University, Boston, MA.
+Jodi is currently a Principal Research Scientist in the Center for Drug Discovery at Northeastern University, Boston, MA.

 Gerald Herrera, Ph.D.
 (Molecular Physiology and Biophysics)